Heikki Paasonen (linguist)

-Heikki Antinpoika Paasonen (2 January 1865 - 24 August 1919) was a Finnish linguist and ethnographer best known for his research in the linguistics and folklore of the Mokshas and the Erzyas during his two research trips to Russia.
+Heikki Antinpoika Paasonen (2 January 1865 – 24 August 1919) was a Finnish linguist and ethnographer best known for his research in the linguistics and folklore of the Mokshas and the Erzyas during his two research trips to Russia.
 His studies include works on Chuvash, Mishar Tatar, Meadow Mari and Khanty languages, which led to further discoveries in Finno-Ugric and Turkic studies.

 Biography

 Paasonen was born in Mikkeli, the son of the merchants Anders Paasonen and Fredrika Matiskainen.
 He became a student at the Swedish-language lyceum in Mikkeli in 1881 and graduated with a bachelor's degree in philosophy in 1888 and worked from the following year until 1890 as a researcher with the Mokshas and Erzyas.
 The subject of his dissertation in 1893 was Mordvinic phonetics.
 In 1894, Paasonen became a Doctor of Primus and Docent of Finno-Ugric Linguistics.
 Paasonen made research trips to the Finno-Ugric peoples, including Hungary, collecting linguistic and ethnographic material.
 In 1902 he became the Chief Inspector of the School Board, and professor of Finno-Ugric linguistics at the University of Helsinki from 1904 to 1919.

-Paasonen's research and collections were published quite extensively, even after his death.
-For example, the collection Mordwinische Volkslieder I-IV was published by Paavo Ravila from 1938 to 1947, and the Finno-Ugric Society has edited a dictionary of Mordvinic languages based on Paasonen's materials, which became the basis of lexicological research in these languages.
+Paasonen's research and collections were published quite extensively, many of them after his death.
+The collection Mordwinische Volkslieder I-IV was published by Paavo Ravila from 1938 to 1947, and the dialect dictionary of Mordvinic languages based on Paasonen's materials, H. Paasonens Mordwinisches Wörterbuch was edited since the 1930s and finally published in 1990 to 1996; it became the basis of lexicological research in these languages.
+His collections of Khanty were published as a 1926 dictionary and a series of five text collections from 1980 to 2001, edited by Kai Donner and Edith Vértes, respectively; his Mari materials in 1939 edited by Paavo Siro;

+his Chuvash materials in 1948 edited by E. Karahka and Martti Räsänen.